gitiklar/react-course/my-react-course/course summaries.md

   - Add a new JavaScript file
   - Import the component and show it on screen

-# For react project need (in this order only!):
+# For react project with scss need (in this order only!):

 1.)
 Install Node.JS

 At the general folder of all projects or at the specific project do this to install react and webpack:</br>
 2.) create new folder and:</br>
 3.) npm init -y</br>
-4.) npm install --save-dev react react-dom webpack webpack-cli@3.3.12 babel-cli @babel/core @babel/preset-react html-webpack-plugin clean-webpack-plugin webpack-dev-server babel-loader mini-css-extract-plugin css-loader
+4.) npm install --save-dev react react-dom webpack webpack-cli@3.3.12 babel-cli @babel/core @babel/preset-react html-webpack-plugin clean-webpack-plugin webpack-dev-server babel-loader mini-css-extract-plugin css-loader node-sass sass-loader

 5.)
 Copy this structure into folder with package.json or new folder inside the same path:</br>
 <pre>
-css/main.css
+styles/main.scss
 html/index.html
 src/main.js
 </pre>